heritage project

 2015

 Our major utilities project was undertaken.
-Works included a water treatment system, electrical cables, the main water supply and further service ducting onto the site.
+Works included a water treatment system, electrical cables, the mains water supply and further service ducting onto the site.

 2016

-The design, building and opening of our Memorial Garden, remembering both those personnel who served at RAF Ingham and those of the Polish Bomber
+The first half of the year saw the design, creation and opening of the new Memorial, Memorial Gardens and the Airmen Silhouettes.
+Remembering those personnel who served at RAF Ingham and those of the Polish Bomber Squadrons.

 2017

-Work commenced on the Nissen Hut garden.
-A combination of a vegetable patch and flower beds.
+Work commenced on the internal walls of the Nissen Hut, and the creation of a late 1940s Nissen Hut garden, with a combination of a vegetable patch and flower beds.

 2018

-Further groundworks and landscaping.
-Our aim is to create a continuous level concrete path all around the buildings; providing full access to those with reduced mobility .
+Further groundworks and landscaping took place, with the aim of creating a continuous same-level concrete path around the entire Site, providing full access to those with reduced mobility.

 2019